95 U.K. buildings fail fire tests in wake of deadly London blaze

-LONDON — Exterior cladding from 95 high-rise towers around the U.K. has failed fire safety tests conducted after London's deadly apartment block blaze, officials said Tuesday.
+LONDON — Nearly 100 high-rise towers around the U.K. have failed fire safety tests to their exterior cladding conducted after London's deadly apartment block blaze, officials said Tuesday.

 The June 14 fire at Grenfell Tower left at least 79 people dead, sent shock waves throughout Britain and plunged the government of Prime Minister Theresa May into crisis.

-Cladding added during a recent refurbishment is suspected of worsening the blaze, and May said a "major national investigation" into the use of the material. .
+Cladding added during a recent refurbishment is suspected of worsening the blaze, and May said a "major national investigation" is being conducted into the use of the material.

 Officials have pressed landlords to submit samples for testing, with the minister in charge of local government, Sajid Javid, saying he was concerned with the pace of submissions.
 The facility analyzing the samples can test up to 100 a day.